junetaylr/junetaylr/README.md

 ## About Me
 My name is June.
-Software Engineer Based in Atlanta, GA.
+Software Engineer,based in Atlanta, GA.
 I consider myself a visionary + optimist + builder.
-Love playing chess, poker, studying architecture, exploring art museums, & movies.
+Love studying architecture, exploring art museums, game of chess, poker & movies.
 Diving into new worlds and experiences keeps me inspired, knowledgeable, and motivated.

 ## Skills